 Patients will likely experience some pain and discomfort after the meniscus repair surgery.
-This is normal after a surgical procedure and patients will be given advice on how to manage the pain.
-Patients may be given medication to take home or be advised on the best type of pain-relief to use as they recover.
+This is normal after a surgical procedure, and patients will be given advice on how to manage the pain.
+Patients may be given medication to take home or be advised on the best pain relief to use as they recover.

 The First 24 Hours After Surgery

 It is normal to experience some pain both after surgery and during recovery, but this should ease over time.
 The surgeon will give you advice on what pain relievers are suitable as patients may need to avoid ibuprofen and similar drugs because of bleeding risk.